ElisaHeinrich/Capstone/README.md

 - KEM network: Implementations of a KEM model in different network structures, with nodes interacting based on a certain transaction function to simulate economic transactions.

 - City Distributions: Code for the replication and empirical analysis of MSA in the United States.
+Data available under request.
+Please contact elisa.heinrich@minerva.kgi.edu